erikhinderer/redis-rag-workbench/README.md

 08-26-25

-- Added second document upload window to UI.

-- Added output window for results and or exceptions.

 - Dependencies (parsing Excel): pandas, openpyxl (for .xlsx) and xlrd (for legacy .xls).

 - A new loader that converts each sheet into normalized text blocks (or optional Markdown tables) that your existing chunker can handle.